Looking for the best shocks for F150? You’ve come to the right place.

 #2 – Best Off-Road Shocks for F150 – Fox 2.0 Performance Series Smooth Body IFP Shocks

 If you know anything about shocks and suspensions, we’re willing to bet that you know the Fox name.
 They have been around for a long, long time and their reputation truly speaks for itself.

-This particular set of shock absorbers only add to that reputation with performance worthy of racing conditions.
+This particular set of shock absorbers only adds to that reputation with a performance worthy of racing conditions.
 These shocks feature a Fox 2.0 Performance Series Smooth Body IFP Shock.